sarahklippincott/dryad-app/documentation/how_to_contribute.md

   - Test names can be shown (instead of non-descriptive dots) with the -fd flag.
   - You can also tack a colon and a line number after the filename to only run a test starting on that line number.
-- To run all tests inside the stash repository, type `./testing-build.rb` .
-Contents of each test suite get saved to individual files if you need to look at the output more carefully.
+- To run all tests inside the stash repository, type `RAILS_ENV=test bundle exec rspec`.
 - When making pull requests or pushes to a repository, GitHub will run tests, though they take 10 minutes or so to run.